 - 129 Louis Pasteur, LPR-154

-Participants are invited to confirm their presence by email at email@example.com by May 29, 2018.
+People on campus can attend but must confirm their presence by email at email@example.com by June 13, 2018.

-Here is the Adobe Connect link to the webinar https://connect.uottawa.ca/banting/ During the webinar, questions must be submitted in writing.
+Here is the link to Adobe Connect for the webinar https://connect.uottawa.ca/banting2018/.
+Please note that during the webinar, questions will have to be written.

-Participants, especially those outside of Canada or on secure sites (hospitals or government buildings), should test their connection prior to the meeting.
+All participants, but mostly participants from outside of Canada and located within secured sites (hospitals or government buildings), should test their connection before the webinar.

-For any questions associated with your connection to Adobe Connect, please contact us by telephone at 1-888-799-8577.
+For any question related to your connection to Adobe Connect, please contact us by phone at 1-888-799-8577.